Action Augmentation of Tactile Perception for Soft-Body Palpation.

 Medical palpation is a diagnostic technique in which physicians use the sense of touch to manipulate the soft human tissue.
-This can be to enable the diagnosis of possibly life-threatening conditions, such as cancer.
-Palpation is still poorly understood because of the complex interaction dynamics between the practitioners’ hands and the soft human body.
-To understand this complex soft body interactions, we explore robotic palpation for the purpose of diagnosing the presence of abnormal inclusions, or tumours.
-Using a Bayesian framework for training and classification, we show that the for the exploration of soft bodies requires complex, multi-axis, palpation trajectories.
+This can be done to enable the diagnosis of possibly life-threatening conditions, such as cancer.
+Palpation is still poorly understood because of the complex interaction dynamics between the practitioners' hands and the soft human body.
+To understand this complex of soft body interactions, we explore robotic palpation for the purpose of diagnosing the presence of abnormal inclusions, or tumors.
+Using a Bayesian framework for training and classification, we show that the exploration of soft bodies requires complex, multi-axis, palpation trajectories.
 We also find that this probabilistic approach is capable of rapidly searching the large action space of the robot.
-This work progresses ‘robotic’ palpation, and provides frameworks for understanding and exploiting soft body interactions.
+This work progresses "robotic" palpation, and it provides frameworks for understanding and exploiting soft body interactions.

 Agriculture and Horticulture Development Board (AHDB) (CP 172)